bitcoinops/bitcoinops.github.io/_topics/en/eltoo.md

   - title: "Inherited identifiers proposal with an alternative channel commiment mechanism to eltoo"
     url: /en/newsletters/2021/10/06/#proposal-for-transaction-heritage-identifiers

+  - title: "LN PTLC proposal providing some of the same benefits of eltoo without a soft fork"
+    url: /en/newsletters/2021/10/13/#multiple-proposed-ln-improvements

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: SIGHASH_ANYPREVOUT